jungsoh/wordvecs-sentiment-classification/README.md

 Expected emoji:😄 prediction: she said yes	😞
 Expected emoji:🍴 prediction: I did not have breakfast 😞
 ```
-This is because the training set is small and doesn't have a lot of examples of negation.
+This is because the training set is small.
 If the training set were larger, the LSTM model would be much better than the baseline model at understanding more complex sentences.